 - Applying for too many credit cards or loans within the past 12 months.
 Requesting a copy of your own credit report or credit score does not hurt your credit.

 - Having a short credit history.
 A credit account that hasn’t been activated for very long since.

 You have the power to get and maintain a good credit score by paying your bills on time every month – even utility bills and cell phone companies that don’t report positive payments, sometimes report late payments.
 Paying balances quickly will help your credit score since high loan and credit card balances negatively affect your credit score.
 Keep your new applications to a minimum.
 Apply only as needed.

 Though you can order your credit report online or by mail, your credit score is only available for purchase online.
 You can check your credit score at either (or both) of the two credit bureau websites: Equifax.ca and TransUnion.ca.

 Your credit score could be affected by errors on your credit report.
-If you review your credit report and find errors, you contact the credit-reporting agency and ask them to investigate the error or contact the business that listed the information and ask them to contact the credit reporting agency.
+If you review your free credit report and find errors, you contact the credit-reporting agency and ask them to investigate the error or contact the business that listed the information and ask them to contact the credit reporting agency.